 - 1. The school's annual calendar as reported in EMIS against the school's actual operating calendar (please note schools may have more than one calendar depending on their operation); - 2.
 The school's reporting in hours and the effect on the calculation of the FTE; - 3.
 The role of the FTE Adjustment Report and how the school can use it; - 4.
 Flagging procedures; - 5.
 The role of the area coordinator in general and in the resolution of flags; - 6.
 Funding timeline and payment reporting; - 7.
 ETRs and IEPs, disability conditions and funding category codes; - 8.
-The FTE review process (the Community Schools FTE Review Manual posted on the Department's website) and the use of the Compliance System; - 9.
+The FTE review process (the Community Schools FTE Review Manual posted on the Department's website) and the use of the Monitoring System; - 9.
 Original source documents for documenting attendance; - 10.
 Calamity days and make-up days; - 11.
 Written enrollment and attendance policies; - 12.
-Credit flexibility; kindergarten early entrance and/or acceleration policies, if applicable - 13.
-The EMIS Manual, as necessary: - 14.
+Credit flexibility; kindergarten early entrance and/or acceleration policies, if applicable; - 13.
+The EMIS Manual, as necessary; - 14.
 Ohio Attendance laws (habitual truancy, excessive absences, chronic absenteeism); Attendance policies for e-schools who do not operate Dropout Prevention and Recovery programs; - 15.
 Residency verification process; - 16.
-College Credit Plus and career-technical education funding (if a middle or high school); and - 17.
+College Credit Plus and career-technical education funding (if a middle or high school); - 17.
+Reporting riders for schools that provide their own transportation; and - 18.
 Any other topic the area coordinator feels should be discussed.